RaulAdrianPopescu/CandyCrushLite/README.md

 While Irina is not necessarily the best at this game, she devised the following strategy:

 1. She will only fire upon the largest sub-sequence found on the screen.
-2. If there are multiple sub-sequences of the same maximal size, she will fire only on the one to the left.
+2. If there are multiple sub-sequences of the same maximal size, she will fire only on the one furthermost left.